rithurajnambiar17/wine-quality-analysis/README.md

 ### Data

-The dataset will be downloaded from kaggle:  [Wine Quality](https://www.kaggle.com/danielpanizzo/wine-quality)
+The dataset that will be used is available on kaggle, as [Wine Quality](https://www.kaggle.com/danielpanizzo/wine-quality)